tdwg/dwc/docs/rdf/index.md

 Darwin Core term | Notes
 --- | ---
-`dwciri:inCollection` | MAY be used to link any subject resource that is part of a collection to the collection containing the resource.
+`dwciri:inCollection` | MAY be used to link any subject resource that is part of a scientific collection to the collection containing the resource.
 RECOMMENDED best practice is to use IRIs from the [GBIF Registry of Scientific Collections](https://www.gbif.org/grscicoll).
 See [Section 2.7.3](#273-ownership-of-a-collection-item-normative) for usage details.
-`dwciri:toTaxon` | MAY be used to link a `dwc:Identification` instance subject to a taxonomic entity such as a taxon, taxon concept, or taxon name use.
+`dwciri:toTaxon` | MAY be used to link a `dwc:Identification` instance subject to a taxonomic entity such as a taxon, taxon concept, or taxon name usage.
 See [Section 2.7.4](#274-description-of-a-taxonomic-entity-normative) for usage details.
 `dwciri:inDescribedPlace` | MAY be used to link a `dcterms:Location` instance subject to the lowest level standardized hierarchically-described resource.
 It is expected that such resources will be linked to higher levels in the hierarchy by the organization minting the IRI.
 RECOMMENDED best practice is to use IRIs from the [GeoNames geographical database](https://www.geonames.org/).
 See [Section 2.7.5](#275-names-of-geographic-subdivisions-normative) for usage details.
 `dwciri:earliestGeochronologicalEra`<br>`dwciri:latestGeochronologicalEra` | MAY be used to link a `dwc:GeologicalContext` instance to chronostratigraphic time periods at the lowest possible level in a standardized hierarchy.
 Use `dwciri:earliestGeochronologicalEra` to point to the earliest possible geological time period from which the cataloged item was collected and the object property `dwciri:latestGeochronologicalEra` to point to the latest possible geological time period from which the cataloged item was collected.
 The organization minting the IRI should link those time periods to higher levels in the hierarchy.
 RECOMMENDED best practice is to use IRIs defined by the [International Commission on Stratigraphy](http://www.stratigraphy.org/).
 See [Section 2.7.6](#276-chronostratographic-geological-timescale-descriptors-normative) for usage details.
 `dwciri:fromLithostratigraphicUnit` | MAY be used to link a `dwc:GeologicalContext` instance to an IRI-identified lithostratigraphic unit at the lowest possible level in a hierarchy.
 It is expected that such resources will be linked to higher levels in the hierarchy by the organization minting the IRI.
 See [Section 2.7.7](#277-lithostratigraphy-descriptors-normative) for usage details.